Info and Instructions for the PlayoffComputer app

 - Discussions on the imperfections that points tiebreakers bring and the impossibility to firmly

 project a team's final points total in these calculations.
-The program's approach is the best possible
+If you trust one thing from the internet today

 method known to deal with this situation.

-- Questions, suggestions, and compliments can be sent to "jomizec@gmail.com".
+- Questions and issues?
+Contact "jomizec (@at) gmail.com".
 Response time may be quite long.